BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-02-jens-accident-resilience-monoskiing.md

   - Jens Neuse
   - WunderGraph
   - Mono skiing
-summary: Jens shares the story of a life-altering motorcycle accident that led to multiple surgeries and changed his career trajectory.
-No longer able to become a carpenter, he found new freedom through mono skiing—an adaptive sport using a sit-ski setup.
-He reflects on how his experience with injury and recovery taught him resilience and shaped how he approaches challenges, especially in tech.
+summary: Jens recounts a devastating motorcycle accident at 18 that left him uncertain he would walk again, requiring years of surgeries and rehabilitation.
+Unable to continue a carpentry career, he found a new passion in mono skiing, describing its difficulty and how it provided freedom and confidence despite physical limitations.
+He reflects on how this experience taught him resilience, persistence, and a unique outlook on overcoming challenges, which later shaped his career in tech
 ---